Grayfox2600/capstone/README.md

 # capstone
-Repository for the ENGR499 Capstone project
+Repository for the ENGR499 Capstone project.
 Includes code for ESP8266 module in Arduino and socket listener written in C#

 Start C# listener.
 It will open a console window and begin waiting for an incoming TCP connection.